 Our study uses release 8.0.0 of SHARE.
 The survey provides comprehensive longitudinal information on socio-economic status, health, and social and family networks for nationally representative samples of individuals aged 50 and above residing in 28 European countries and Israel.
 We extract individual-level demographic and health data for 2011 and 2015 for 12 European countries that participated in the corresponding waves 4 and 6 of the survey, and add data on employment history from the retrospective module of wave 7 (Sharelife).

 We use data on working conditions from waves 5 and 6 (2010 and 2015) of EWCS.
 The survey covers diverse occupations, sectors, and age groups of 35 countries, describing the work landscape in the form of 7 comprehensive job quality indices - skills and discretion, working time quality, physical environment, social environment, intensity, prospects, and monthly earnings – that we aggregate by country, year, and 4-digit ISCO codes.
 We don’t use the monthly earnings index as SHARE provides the information on household income.
-To ensure the concordance between the two surveys, we approximate job quality indices for 2011 with available for 2010 values.
+To ensure the concordance between the two surveys, we approximate job quality indices for 2011 with the values available for 2010.

 Merging SHARE data with job quality indices from EWCS requires the identification of the occupation of each individual in the form of a 4-digit ISCO code.
 These codes were gradually recorded by the SHARE working groups since 2015.
 The majority of codes, covering around 47 thousand individuals, were registered during the Sharelife module of wave 7, and another 2 thousand - during the regular SHARE modules of waves 6,7, and 8.
 We recover all the available codes, which leaves us with a sample of around 49 thousand individuals.